nikhil-0503/Hallucination-Watchdog/README.md

 ## 💡 Our Solution

-WATCHDOG is a **real-time AI safety gateway** that intercepts decisions *before* they reach users.
+WATCHDOG is a **real-time AI safety gateway** that intercepts AI outputs *before* they reach users.
 It combines five protective layers:

 ```
 ┌─────────────────────────────────────────────────────────────┐